 Kangaroo Café Halong Bay Cruise | 2N3D Itinerary

-My husband and I took a 3 day, 2-night cruise to Halong Bay with Kangaroo Café Tours.
+My husband and I took a 3-day, 2-night cruise to Halong Bay with Kangaroo Café Tours.
 While this meant we had 2 days in the area, we elected to stay one night on Cat Ba Island in order to experience land and sea.

 We had a private cabin, and our tour also included kayaking in the bay.
 The cabin was comfortable and clean if a little cramped.
-Our room on Cat Ba island was the same – clean, comfortable, but small.
+Our room on Cat Ba island was the same – clean, and comfortable, but small.
 The food provided was plentiful, but plain, not at all like the Vietnamese Food I’d become accustomed to.
 It’s a great way to see Halong Bay, both from the water and the land and I’d recommend it.

-My only gripe was not being able to find out prices of drinks before you actually got to the boat, even when we asked when booking we were told vaguely, ”the people on the boat will tell you that”.
+My only gripe was not being able to find out the prices of drinks before you actually got to the boat, even when we asked when booking we were told vaguely, ”the people on the boat will tell you that”.